IST256: Applications Programming for Information Systems

 Handing it In

 You are expected to submit all artifacts associated with your project.
-This includes - Your source code and any additional information required to execute your code after demo day. - A digital version of your poster from demo day. - A written explanation of “who did what” on your project. - A written explanation of how your code works.
+This includes - Your source code and any additional information required to execute your code after demo day. - A digital version of your poster from demo day. - A two minute video highlight of your project. - A written explanation of “who did what” on your project. - A written explanation of how your code works.

 Your project is graded out of 120 points based on the following criteria.
 For each criteria we will issue a sliding scale of points based on whether you: